What is RHA?

 📃 RHA Leadership Track

 To continually develop our residents and members throughout the year, we’ve developed the RHA Leadership Track.
-All members of our organization are encouraged to complete the program, which integrates with the Institute’s GOLD Route, run by the Center for Student Engagement.
-Graduates of the program will have completed StrengthsQuest Training, attended at least one workshop on DEI topics or Student Organization development, reflected on an extended leadership experience (RA, Executive Board Member, etc), and more.
+All members of our organization are encouraged to complete the program.
+Graduates of the program will have completed several leadership advancement opportunities from hosting their own Community Council event to attending a national or regional conference.
 You can view graduates of our RHA Leadership Track here and learn more about the program here.

 🔗 Pillar 3: UNITE▼

 Perhaps what we’re most well known for, uniting residential communities and making halls into homes is at the very core of who we are.
-RHA collectively hosts and funds hundreds of events and activities across campus every year, and we’re the primary source of funding for RAs, Hall Directors, and Student Organizations who are looking to build community among residents.
+RHA collectively hosts and funds hundreds of events and activities across campus every year, and we’re the primary source of funding for residents, Community Councils, and RAs who are looking to build community among residents.
 From move-in day to finals, RHA maintains a strong presence in every residence hall on campus, supporting residents socially and emotionally.
 Check out examples of how we bring community into our halls and unite residents across campus below.

-Every year, we help support dozens of Hall Council Officers who make up the typical 15-20 Hall Councils across campus.
-These HCOs are dedicated to hosting events and initiatives in their respective residence halls, and they make funding available to every resident and RA in their community.
+Every year, we help support dozens of Community Council Officers who make up the typical 15-20 Community Councils across campus.
+These CCOs are dedicated to hosting events and initiatives in their respective residence halls, and they make funding available to every resident and RA in their community.
 In this way, events and initiatives are designed for residents, by residents.

 🦃 Classic Campus-Wide Events